tymefighter/KoraKaagaz/Specs/Processing/AhmedZaheerDadarkar-spec.md

 Notes:

-- UTF-8 and ASCII charsets do not have one-to-one mapping between bytes and characters since UTF-8 is a multibyte encoding and ASCII only uses values 0 to 127 (inclusive).
+- UTF-8 and ASCII charsets do not have one-to-one mapping between bytes and characters since UTF-8 is a multibyte encoding and ASCII only has character values between 0 to 127 (both inclusive).
-- One may recover the original object with its accurate type by first calling the deserialize function on the serialized String and extracting the object, then downcasting it to its dynamic type.
+- One may recover the original object with its accurate type by first calling the `deSerialize` function on the serialized String and extracting the object, then downcasting it to its dynamic type.
 - Here, by dynamic type I mean runtime type of the object as opposed to the static type determined by a base class or an interface.